Ranxin2023/LLM_demo/readme.md

 - This prevents premature answers and ensures correct multi-step reasoning.

 5. **Output the Final Answer**

+### Benefits of ReAct Agents
+#### Why ReAct Matters
+- **Before ReAct**
+    - LLMs worked mostly as text generators, limited to:
+        - answering questions
+        - writing content
+        - doing simple reasoning
+    - But they **could not take action**, fetch data, or use tools.
+- **After ReAct**
+    - LLMs became capable of:
+        - retrieving real-time data (weather, stock prices, etc.)
+        - calling APIs
+        - searching documents or the internet
+        - running tools or calculators
+        - interacting with multi-step workflows
+#### ReAct’s Influence on Modern Research
+- Reflexion = LLMs learn from their mistakes through self-reflection.

 ## 24. Vector Store Use Case
 ### 🧠 Detailed Explanation